Armando1514/Event-Driven-Microservices/README.md

 - **Elastic-query-web-client**: Client that allows the user to login and search for a tweet.
 It asks to elastic-query-service to retrieve the tweets based on the user input in the search bar.
 It as well returns the words count to see in how many documents each word appears.
 - **Elastic-query-web-client-2**: Same but created to show how to implement SSO (more info in [security readme](./doc/SECURITY.md)).
+- **Discovery-service**: Server for service registration and discovery.

 ### Modules